novakalexandru/novak-sportsbet/README.md

 ## Architecture Overview
 ![Architecture Diagram](./webapp.png)
-*The architecture diagram illustrates how the different components interact with each other, including ECR, ECS, ALB, and public IP accessibility.*
+*The architecture diagram illustrates how the different components interact with each other, including ECR, ECS, ALB, public IP accessibility, private and public subnets, availability zones and OpenID Connect authentication.*

 ## Usage
 1. Clone this repository.